 Mr Kyari has faced mounting criticism over his management of the state oil company, particularly after billions of dollars were spent on unsuccessful efforts to repair the Port Harcourt Refinery.

 Shortly after his appointment in 2019, Mr Kyari promised to revive Nigeria’s four ailing refineries by 2023 and end the country’s dependence on imported refined fuel.
-Nigeria continued to import fuel until September when the NNPC began to buy from the newly operational Dangote Refinery.
+Nigeria has continued to import fuel even after the newly operational Dangote Refinery started operations.

 His handling of transactions between the NNPC and the Dangote Refinery has also come under fire.
 Many Nigerians believe that a lack of transparency in these deals has contributed to the surge in fuel prices, exacerbating the country’s severe cost-of-living crisis.